m7amd3mar/Little-lemon-capstone/README.md

 | PATCH  | Partially update the menu item      | No         | 200         |
 | DELETE | Delete the menu item                | No         | 200         |

+-Explore, update, partially adjust, or remove that special table
 ```
 http://127.0.0.1:8000/api/booking/tables
 ```